opentext/github-action-ft-integration-mbt/README.md

 ## 7. Limitations

-- One self-hosted GitHub runner to execute the integration workflow.
+- One self-hosted GitHub runner is required to execute the integration workflow.